vikingdata/articles/databases/mongo/DOING/Multiple_Mongo_one_server.md

    # Get the latest
 apt-get install -y mongodb-org

+   # start mongo
+systemctl start mongod

+   # Test if it works
+mongosh -eval "db.runCommand({ serverStatus: 1}).host"

+   #enable it at boot as a service
+systemctl enable mongod

+   # restart it and test again as a service
+service mongod restart
+mongosh -eval "db.runCommand({ serverStatus: 1}).host"

 ```

 * * *
 <a name=c>Setup MongoDB config file</a>
 -----

 * * *
 <a name=s>Start all instances</a>